Las Vegas Estate Planning Lawyer

 What is a Trust?

-A trust or “living trust” is a fiduciary arrangement that allows a trustee to hold assets on behalf of a beneficiary or beneficiaries.
+A trust or a “living trust” is a fiduciary arrangement that allows a trustee to hold assets on behalf of a beneficiary or beneficiaries.
 Assets go into a private trust, offer long-term protection, and ensure your assets are distributed according to your specific wishes.

 Unlike a will, a trust is a flexible estate planning option that goes into effect immediately once you move assets into it.
 You can transfer assets throughout your lifetime; once you pass, your trustee manages the funds according to your plan.